QHose/QRSMeteor/pages/data gateway - Common OEM use case with direct access.md

-If you don't want to or can't replicate your data to a cloud database or Qlik cloud you can also leave your data on premise Now you have 2 options: - Using the direct access gateway you can connect to your source database like they were on premise (firewall closed for inbound connections) or  - you can use your existing REST API (firewall open for this REST API port).
+If you don't want to or can't replicate your data to a cloud database or Qlik cloud you can also leave your data on premise Now you have 2 options:
+- Using the direct access gateway you can connect to your source database like they were on premise (firewall closed for inbound connections) or
+- you can use your existing REST API (firewall open for this REST API port).
-This means you can still do a full load or a delta load like you did before (with Qlik Sense Client Managed)
+This means you can still do a full load, a delta or a partial load like you did before (with Qlik Sense Client Managed)

 # Data  gateway - direct access